siddhant-rajhans/Theme_OhMyPosh_devtime-sid/README.md

     ```bash
     git clone https://github.com/siddhant-rajhans/Theme_OhMyPosh_devtime-sid.git
     ```
+3. **Theme Time!**: After completely doing step 1 & 2.
+To apply this theme to your terminal prompt, paste the downloaded `Theme_OhMyPosh_devtime-sid` file in the `.poshthemes`file (where ohmyposh themes are downloaded).

-3. **Theme Time!**: Apply the theme to your terminal prompt with this command (replace `/path/to/Theme_OhMyPosh_devtime-sid.json` with the actual location where you cloned the theme file):
+4. In your terminal edit the command below before running(replace `/path/to/Theme_OhMyPosh_devtime-sid.json` with the actual location where you cloned the theme file):

     ```bash
-    oh-my-posh init bash --config /path/to/Theme_OhMyPosh_devtime-sid.json > ~/.bashrc
+    oh-my-posh init fish --config $HOME/.poshthemes/devtime.sid.omp.json | source
-    source ~/.bashrc
     ```

+    And then researt the shell.

-    And if you’re not a bash fan, just swap `bash` for your terminal of choice.
+    If you’re not a bash fan or want to do it in some other shell, just swap `bash` for your shell of choice.
 Easy peasy!

 ## 🎨 Feeling a Little Picky?